kube-vip/website/content/_index.md

 # kube-vip

-Kube-Vip provides Kubernetes clusters with a virtual IP and load balancer for both the control plane (for building a highly-available cluster) and Kubernetes Services of type `LoadBalancer` without relying on any external hardware or software.
+kube-vip provides Kubernetes clusters with a virtual IP and load balancer for both the control plane (for building a highly-available cluster) and Kubernetes Services of type `LoadBalancer` without relying on any external hardware or software.

 {{< button "docs/" "Read the Docs" >}}
 {{< /column >}}